laderast/RBootcamp_old/chapter5.md

 [ggplot2 cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf)

 *** =instructions
 For both models, use `augment` to obtain fitted values of `total_mercury` and save these to new data frames `fit_univariate_augment` and `fit_multiple_augment`.
 Use `bind_rows` to bind these data frames into one long tidy data frame.
-Then use `ggplot2` to make a scatterplot of fitted values and true values of `total_mercury`, colored by `fishmlwk` and let shape correspond to `fisherman` as a factor.
+Then use `ggplot2` to make a scatterplot of fitted values and true values of `total_mercury`, colored by `fishmlwk` and let shape correspond to `fisherman`.
 Use `facet_wrap` to look at both models side by side.
 Add a diagonal line for good measure, so we can see how close the fitted values correlate.

 *** =hint